Nem3sisX/blog-website/README.md

 What things you need to install the software and how to install them

-  * install dependencies using requirements.txt
+  * install dependencies using `requirements.txt `

 ### Installation

   * Clone this repository from [here](https://github.com/Nem3sisX/blog-website.git).
-  * Using command line cd to the directory where you've cloned this repo.
+  * Using command line `cd` to the directory where you've cloned this repo.
-  * On command-line in the correct directory run "python manage.py runserver" for local host implementation.
+  * On command-line in the correct directory run `python manage.py runserver` for local host implementation.

 ## Deployment